Bank of England's Carney says euro zone weakness will not dictate policy

 As well as the weakness in Britain's core export markets such as Germany, investors also believe very slow growth in pay for British workers will stay the BoE's hand for now.

-Carney said the BoE had already forecast that Britain's rapid recovery would slow slightly toward the end of 2014, and would continue to keep a close eye on domestic inflation pressures that might come from the labor market.
+Carney said the BoE had already forecast that Britain's rapid recovery would slow slightly towards the end of 2014, and would continue to keep a close eye on domestic inflation pressures that might come from the labour market.

 Carney said in a separate interview with CNBC television that the central bank would take into account the fact that weaker global demand was producing a "very benign global inflationary environment".